DB-Engineering/Google-Onboarding-Tool-19/README.md

 **Loadsheet process:**
 1. Prepare the loadsheet
-	a.
-Get point list (in XSLX or CSV format)
+	1. Get point list (in XSLX or CSV format)
-	b.
-Put it in the loadsheet template sheet
+	2. Put it in the loadsheet template sheet
-	c.
-Run the RULE ENGINE over the data
+	3. Run the RULE ENGINE over the data
-	d.
-Manually review the unmapped points
+	4. Manually review the unmapped points

 2. Validate the loadsheet
 3. Match to existing DBO types